 What is the situation?

-But even in free Ukraine now, men* and trans* people who are read as men are particularly affected.
-If they are between 18 and 60 years old, they are currently not allowed to leave Ukraine due to the general mobilisation.
+But even in free Ukraine now, men* and trans* people who are read as men are currently hit hard.
+If they are between 18 and 60 years old, they are not allowed to leave the country due to the general mobilisation.
 Many seek protection in shelters.

-Vulnerable groups like LGBTIQ* are particularly at risk at all times due to their often traumatic life experiences – even more so in times of war.
+Vulnerable groups such as LGBTIQ* are particularly at risk at all times due to their often traumatic life experiences – even more so in times of war.

 #standwithukraine #humanrights #lgbtiq #ukraine